 It is an obelisk in National Mall built to honor George Washington, U.S.’s first President.
 It is 555 feet high and the world’s tallest stoned obelisk structure.

 UNITED STATES SUPREME COURT BUILDING

 Permanent Home of the Court and built in 1935.
 It is a National Historic Landmark.

 NATIONAL GALLERY OF ART

-It is the nation’s museum which has well-preserved collects, exhibits, and works of Art.
+It is the nation’s museum which has well-preserved collections, exhibits, and works of art.
 It is surrounded by a sculpted garden which was established in 1937.